Make America Slime Again Tour: Concert synopsis

 The Make America Slime Again Tour concerts are divided into three acts.
 They are often performed without guest appearances; however, there are exceptions on certain dates, during which Gaulden may choose to bring out a guest performer, for example, during the tour's first night, Kevin Gates joined Gaulden to perform their song, "TTG".

 Gaulden's sets were often lit with a gloomy, dark green color.
-The coreography, directed by Teyana Taylor's The Aunties Production, featured numerous women dressed in "military colors", as was Gaulden who adopted a mix of a hip-hop and rock fashion style.
+The choreography, directed by Teyana Taylor's The Aunties Production, featured numerous women dressed in "military colors", as was Gaulden who adopted a mix of a hip-hop and rock fashion style.
 Gaulden's outfits often incorporate leather jackets, wallet chains, large boots, gloves, and bedazzled belts.

 The stage screen often played videos of a cemetery with tombstones in the background, with hallucinations of ghosts rising above several Crucifixes, giving a spooky aesthetic.
 The stage set-up included a model house with American flags, in reference to the cover art of his album, MASA.
 The shows opened with the first verse from "MASA".
 Gaulden made his stage entrance through a coffin descending from above with Gaulden inside, with "his hands draped over his chest like a Chrome Hearts Dracula".
 As the coffin descended, "a line of dancers in American flag bandanas and fatigue skirts" shot fake rifles at a coffin descending from above with Gaulden inside.

 On several occasions, the model house on the stage would break in half with the roof lifting off so that Gaulden could "start aggressively rapping, standing supreme while the house crumbles around him", which critics would compare to the 2025 horror, Sinners.
 Thousands of people at the shows were equipped with green bandanas, which were being sold by vendors outside the arenas for $7 each, with critics noting that the shows resemble a "2000s video game set in the Florida Keys swamp".
-Critics also pointed out the "pungent" smell of cannabis in the arena, despite it being prohibetted.
+Critics also pointed out the "pungent" smell of cannabis in the arena, despite it being prohibited.